qig123/pdf_trans/mybook/Part IV_ A Closer Look at Implementation/Part IV_ A Closer Look at Implementation.md

 We consider the CLI in more detail on the companion site.
 Among other things, we describe the Common Type System, which governs cross-language interoper- ability; the architecture of the virtual machine, including its support for generics; the Common Intermediate Language (CIL—the CLI analogue of Java bytecode); and Portable Executable (PE)* assemblies*, the CLI analogue of .jar ﬁles.

-## 3CHECK YOUR UNDERSTANDING

-*
+3**CHECK YOUR UNDERSTANDING** 1.
 What is a* run-time system*?
 How does it differ from a “mere” library?
-  2.
-  List some of the major tasks that may be performed by a run-time system.
+2. List some of the major tasks that may be performed by a run-time system.

-### 3.
-What is a* virtual machine*?
+## 3. What is a* virtual machine*?
 What distinguishes it from interpreters of other sorts?

-### 4.
-Explain the distinction between* system* and* process* VMs.
+## 4. Explain the distinction between* system* and* process* VMs.
 What other terms are sometimes used for system VMs?

-### 5.
-What is* managed code*?
-6.
-Why do many virtual machines use a stack-based intermediate form?
+## 5. What is* managed code*?
+6. Why do many virtual machines use a stack-based intermediate form?

-*
-  Give several examples of special-purpose instructions provided by Java byte- code.
+## 7. Give several examples of special-purpose instructions provided by Java byte- code.

-*
-  Summarize the architecture of the Java Virtual Machine.
-  9.
-  Summarize the content of a Java class ﬁle.
+## 8. Summarize the architecture of the Java Virtual Machine.
+9. Summarize the content of a Java class ﬁle.

-* Explain the validity checks performed on a class ﬁle at load time.
+## 10. Explain the validity checks performed on a class ﬁle at load time.

-## 16.2

-#### **Late Binding of Machine Code**
+16.2 **Late Binding of Machine Code**

 In the traditional conception (Example 1.7), compilation is a one-time activity, sharply distinguished from program execution.
 The compiler produces a tar- get program, typically in machine language, which can subsequently be executed many times for many different inputs.
 In some environments, however, it makes sense to bring compilation and ex- ecution closer together in time.
 A* just-in-time* (JIT) compiler translates a pro- gram from source or intermediate form into machine language immediately be- fore each separate run of the program.
 We consider JIT compilation further in the ﬁrst subsection below.
 We also consider language systems that may compile new pieces of a program—or recompile old pieces—after the program begins its exe- cution.
 In Sections 16.2.2 and 16.2.3, we consider* binary translation* and* binary* *rewriting* systems, which perform compiler-like operations on programs* without* access to source code.
 Finally, in Section 16.2.4, we consider systems that may download program components from remote locations.
 All these systems serve to delay the binding of a program to its machine code.

-### 16.2.1** Just-in-Time and Dynamic Compilation**
+16.2.1** Just-in-Time and Dynamic Compilation**

 To promote the Java language and virtual machine, Sun Microsystems coined the slogan “write once, run anywhere”—the idea being that programs distributed as Java bytecode could run on a very wide range of platforms.
 Source code, of course, is also portable, but byte code is much more compact, and can be inter- preted without additional preprocessing.
 Unfortunately, interpretation tends to be expensive.
 Programs running on early Java implementations could be as much as an order of magnitude slower than compiled code in other languages.
 Just-in- time compilation is, to ﬁrst approximation, a technique to retain the portability of bytecode while improving execution speed.
 Like both interpretation and dynamic linking (Section 15.7), JIT compilation also beneﬁts from the delayed discovery of program components: program code is not bloated by copies of widely shared li- braries, and new versions of libraries are obtained automatically when a program that needs them is run.
 Because a JIT system compiles programs immediately prior to execution, it can add signiﬁcant delay to program start-up time.
 Implementors face a difﬁcult tradeoff: to maximize beneﬁts with respect to interpretation, the compiler should produce good code; to minimize start-up time, it should produce that code very quickly.
 In general, JIT compilers tend to focus on the simpler forms of target code improvement.
 Speciﬁcally, they often limit themselves to the so-called* local* improvements, which operate within individual control-ﬂow constructs.
 Im- provements at the* global* (whole method) and* interprocedural* (whole program) level may be expensive to consider.